shinybrar/fetchi/README.md

 ## Starting the Server

+Once you have installed the package, you can start the server using one of the following methods,

 ### Command Line Interface

-In order to start the server, you can use the `sanic` command.
+In order to start the server, you can use the `sanic` command from your terminal.
 After installation the package dependencies, the following command will start the server on port `8000` and serve the files from the `./fetchi/static/` folder.

 ```bash
 cd /path/to/fetchi